Make a Nomination

 - Nominee may be a librarian or library support staff member

-- Nominee may work in an academic, public, school media center, hospital, correctional, corporate or other special library or information center setting
+- Nominee may work in an academic, public, hospital, correctional, corporate or other special library or information center setting

 - Nomination shall describe nominee’s professional performance as a NH library employee

 - Individuals may only receive the award once

 - Current READS Board members are not eligible

 Only one award shall be presented annually.
 No award shall be given if applicants do not meet the award criteria.

 The READS Award Selection Committee shall review the candidates and select a winner prior to the READS annual fall program.
 Announcement shall be made at that program.
 The recipient shall receive a free NHLA/READS membership for the following year.
 If the recipient is already a member, READS will pay for a membership renewal.